shahzadgull46/react-grocery-app-with-routing-api-shimmer-ui/README.md

 Experience the app here:
 👉 [react grocery app](https://react-grocery-app-with-routing-api.vercel.app/)

-   🛒 React Router & Advanced Hooks Guide
+   If proudcts do not shows then refresh the page. some time it gives fetch error because this is open food fact free api 🛒 React Router & Advanced Hooks Guide
 A comprehensive learning project covering React Router DOM, useEffect patterns, dynamic routing, and best practices for building modern single-page applications.